Gunnel Gummeson: Second investigation

-In May 1963, the cabinet secretary of the Swedish foreign office, Leif Belfrage, received a confidential personal letter from the US ambassador J. Graham Parsons with the information that Gummeson was likely being kept in captivity as the daughter-in-law of a wealthy clan chief in Qaisar, Kala Khan, and also that she had allegedly had to give birth to a son.
+In May 1963, the State Secretary for Foreign Affairs, Leif Belfrage, received a confidential personal letter from the US ambassador J. Graham Parsons with the information that Gummeson was likely being kept in captivity as the daughter-in-law of a wealthy clan chief in Qaisar, Kala Khan, and also that she had allegedly had to give birth to a son.
 The source of this information was a Pashtun, a secret Christian convert, who had acquired the information during his military service and passed it on to an American priest.

 According to the Pashtun, who was referred to in the diplomatic correspondence as "Joe", it was common knowledge in Maimana that Winant had been killed and that Gummeson had been sold to the khan; the public was loyal to the khan, and the province governor had been bribed.
 Asked by the American priest, "Joe" travelled to Maimana territory dressed as a toy merchant, entered the summer camp of Kala Khan and there met a blond boy with European features.
 His attempts to contact the boy's mother failed and he was forced to flee.

 The Swedish foreign office and ambassador Dick Hichens-Bergström took the information seriously and discussed a rescue operation by helicopter.
-In June, King Zahir Shah sent a team of 175 elite soldiers dressed as road workers to search through every village and nomad camp for Gummeson.
+In June, Mohammad Zahir Shah sent a team of 175 elite soldiers dressed as road workers to search through every village and nomad camp for Gummeson.
 The only blond female Westerner they found, however, was a Russian woman who assured them that she was there voluntarily and happily married to a local Afghan.